The Faculty and Administration Staff of The American Dance Institute

 Dakota Crist

-Dakota joined ADI staff in April of 2017 and teaches Ballet, Jazz, Modern Dance, Mommy & Me, Creative Dance and Pre-Ballet.
-In addition to teaching, Dakota is ADI's Assistant Director, as well as office manager for American Dance Institute Shoreline and Shoreline Music School.
+Dakota Crist joined ADI staff in March of 2018 and teaches Ballet/Pointe, Jazz, Modern Dance, Mommy & Me, Creative Dance and Pre-Ballet.
+Dakota is ADI's Assistant Director, as well as office manager for American Dance Institute Shoreline and Shoreline Music School.

 Read More